Óscar Henríquez

 Óscar Eduardo Henríquez [en-ree'-kayz] (born January 28, 1974) is a Venezuelan former relief pitcher in Major League Baseball who played for the Houston Astros (1997), Florida Marlins (1998) and Detroit Tigers (2002) in parts of three seasons spanning 1997–2002.
 Listed at 6' 6", 220 lb., Henríquez batted and threw right handed.
 He was born in La Guaira, Vargas.
+In the 1997 season he was with the New Orleans Zephyrs before being called up to the Astros.
+During the 1996 season he pitched with the Kissimmee Astros of the Gulf Coast league and ranked fifth on the team in strikeouts with 40.

 Career

-Henríquez was signed as a free agent by the Astros in 1991.
+Henríquez was signed as a free agent by the Houston Astros in 1991.
 Because of his immense size and overpowering fastball, Henríquez became a celebrity in his native Venezuela, where he was dubbed Manacho.

 In 1995, Henríquez was diagnosed with myasthenia gravis, a rare disorder that affects the nervous system and causes muscle weakness.
 He had a surgery to remove the thymus gland in the upper neck, and later came down with pneumonia in both lungs.
 But Henriquez recovered and told the Astros he would be back, and the organization stood by him.